1729patrick/deliberate-ios/README.md

   <p>

   ✅ Immutability is baked deep into Swift, and Xcode even warns if `var` was used when `let` was possible.
 It’s important because it’s like a programming contract: we’re saying This Thing Should Not Change, so if we try to change it the compiler will refuse.

+  It provides several benefits that make code more reliable, safe, and easier to reason about.

+- Thread-safety: Immutable objects are thread-safe because they cannot be modified after they are created.
+This makes them ideal for use in multi-threaded applications where multiple threads may access the same object simultaneously.
+- Predictability: Immutability makes code more predictable because it eliminates the possibility of unexpected changes to objects.
+This makes it easier to reason about the behavior of code, and to identify and fix bugs.
+- Reusability: Immutable objects can be reused in multiple contexts because they have a fixed state that is not affected by external factors.
+This makes them more flexible and versatile than mutable objects, which may have unpredictable behavior.
+- Performance: Immutable objects can be more performant than mutable objects in certain situations.
+For example, they can be cached more easily because they always have the same state, and they can be shared across multiple threads without the need for synchronization.
+- Debugging: Immutability makes debugging easier because it eliminates the possibility of unexpected changes to objects.
+This makes it easier to identify the source of bugs and to fix them.

+- In summary, immutability provides several benefits that make code more reliable, safe, and easier to reason about.
+It is an important concept in multi-threaded and concurrent programming environments
   </p>
 </details>
 <details>